ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 Your interviewer will most likely expect you to know the difference between "let" and "const", be sure you are able to explain these differences and the correct usage of the two.

-Additionally, it will be useful to know the expected output of the array before you begin coding.
+Additionally, it will be useful to know the expected output of the function before you begin coding.
 In our case, it is "Lion".

 # Step 2: Define your main function and your relevant variables.